brycesenz/freeform/README.md

 form = UserForm.new(:user => current_user)
 ```

-Think the user's phone numbers will show up as nested forms? **Nope**.
-If you want them there, put them there.
+Will the current_user's phone numbers automatically appear as nested forms? **No.**
+If you want them there, put them there, like this:

 ```ruby
 current_user.phone_numbers.each do |phone_number|